AI in Trading: Algos, LLMs and Quantum Computing

 However, there are many more static elements to trading.
 Assuming there are no restrictions built into the model on this kind of output, a GPT can produce lists of markets.
 It can tell you about markets.
 It cannot analyse a chart, as the capacity to recognize this kind of data is limited.
 A GPT can tell you about technical analysis and fundamental analysis and can provide feedback.

 So there is scope to use LLMs as a kind of adjunct to trading.
-In fact it might be said that LLMs work best in general when used as an responsive assistant, rather than trying to replace the human.
+It might be said that LLMs work best in general when used as a responsive assistant, rather than trying to replace the human.

 Prompts are the way the trader interacts with the LLM, but they may also upload some kinds of data to analyse.
 A prompt is important as it guides the predictive response of the LLM.
 The trader may find that multiple prompts may be necessary in some situations to narrow down a question.
 So an LLM can be seen as potentially a way to automate some parts of the trading experience and a way to use some automation without having to use robots, that is as a potential aide for self-directed traders.